leomehr/dotfiles/README.md

 # Dotfiles

-These are some dotfiles for my Ubunutu computer.
+These are some dotfiles I use on my Mac.